 Hollender coached a three-year stint in the same capacity at Evansville, his alma mater, prior to his tenure in Starkville.
 With the Purple Aces, Hollender recruited D.J.
 Balentine, who became Evansville's all-time leading scorer and now plays professionally in Lithuania.
 He also mentored Colt Ryan, who previously held the program's all-time scoring mark until it was broken by Balentine.
 Ryan went on to a professional career in Belgium.
 Hollender also helped recruit Egidijus Mockevicius, who was a two-time first-team All-MVC selection, league Defensive Player of the Year and now plays for the Long Island Nets of the NBA Development League.
 The final class Hollender recruited for Evansville went on to win 84 games.

 Hollender returned to Evansville in 2009 after spending seven years on Jim Crews’ staff at Army from 2002-09.
 While at West Point, he mentored numerous All-Patriot League selections for the Black Knights.
 Army registered one of the largest turnarounds in the NCAA during his tenure, improving by 10 wins during the 2006-07 season.

 As a player, Hollender had a standout career with the Purple Aces.
-After spending his freshman season at Lake Land (Ill.)
-College in his hometown of Mattoon, Illinois, he transferred to Evansville, where he became an All-Missouri Valley Conference player, earning second-team honors in 1998.
+After spending his freshman season at Lake Land College in his hometown of Mattoon, Illinois, he transferred to Evansville, where he became an All-Missouri Valley Conference player, earning second-team honors in 1998.

 As a senior, he led the Missouri Valley Conference in field goal percentage (.548) and was captain of the MVC’s most improved team after his scoring average rose from 11.8 points per game as a junior to 16.5 as a senior.

-Hollender and his wife Kathryn have a son, Jackson, and twin daughters, Madeline and Elyse.
+Hollender and his wife, Kathryn, have a son, Jackson, and twin daughters, Madeline and Elyse.